 - University of Illinois at Urbana-Champaign, B.A.

-- Named "Best Lawyer" in Criminal Defense: White Collar, The Best Lawyers in America, published by Woodward White, Inc. (2021 and 2022)
+- Named "Best Lawyer" in Criminal Defense: White Collar, The Best Lawyers in America, published by Woodward White, Inc. (2021-2023)

-- Named in The Legal 500 US in Corporate Investigations and White-Collar Criminal Defense, published by Legalease Limited and John Pritchard (2019 and 2020)
+- Named in The Legal 500 US in Corporate Investigations and White-Collar Criminal Defense, published by Legalease Limited and John Pritchard (2019-2020, 2022)

 - Recommended “Top Lawyers in Illinois” in Criminal Defense and White Collar Law, Leading Lawyers Network, a division of Law Bulletin Publishing Company (2015)

 - Named in Chambers USA, America's Leading Lawyers for Business, in Illinois Litigation, White Collar Crime & Government Investigations (2007-2015 editions)

 - Named "Illinois Super Lawyer" in Criminal Defense: White Collar and Business Litigation by Thomson Reuters (2005 and 2006, 2009-2023)

 - Highest "AV Preeminent (5 out of 5)" Professional Rating, Martindale-Hubbell Law Directory

 - Recipient, United States Attorney General's Award for Distinguished Service